OpenSTREAM-solvers/openstream/docs/source/Packages/InputEnums.rst

 InputEnums
 ==========

-:mod:`InputEnums` defines a set of enumaration classes used to specify allowable options for selected physical models.
+:mod:`InputEnums` defines a set of enumeration classes used to specify allowable options for selected physical models.

 .. automodule:: InputEnums
    :show-inheritance: